 6 – 7 Mom gets ready for her day

 7 – 8 Get kids ready for their day

 8 – 10 Play time for kids, chores for mom

 10 – 12 Clean up, lunch, nap time, mom does dishes, laundry, and anything else looming

-2 – 5 FREE TIME for kids, mom checks email, pop dinner into the oven, set table
+2 – 5 FREE TIME for kids, mom checks email, pop dinner into the oven, and set the table

-5 – 8 Dinner, baths, get kids ready and/or into bed
+5 – 8 Dinner, baths, get kids ready and into bed

 8 – 9 Mom and dad have a few seconds of quiet time before bed.